osnlz1694/Identifying-and-Prioritizing-Underperforming-Suppliers/README.md

 <img width="435" height="105" alt="Screenshot 2025-07-24 at 11 34 13 AM" src="https://github.com/user-attachments/assets/e4b0208c-366d-4916-a605-51834885799c" />

+### How many of the top suppliers contribute to 80% of total defects?

 After we calculate the percentage of total defects/downtime for each unique supplier, we find out how many of the top suppliers contribute to 80% of total defects/downtime.
 This query uses the table `percent_problems_by_vendor` then orders the total defect quantity by descending order.
 Lastly, we test out different values for our `LIMIT` statement until we get the closest `SUM(percent_total_dfq)` to 80%.

 ```sql